Header Image for Historic Fortifications Trail

 Corbridge Historic Fortifications Trail

-On Sunday, 6th of April 2025 – a day of unbroken sunshine, warm but with a cool breeze – we drove a few miles north to Corbridge, on the River Tyne, to hike its Historic Fortifications Trail (which I’ll refer to henceforth as the ‘HFT’).
-The route is a hilly, multi-surface circuit between Corbridge and the ‘Military Road’ (B6318) that visits a number of ancient, fortified structures, one of which, unsurprisingly, is the Roman wall or, more accurately, its ‘vallum’.
-Although highlighted as the HFT on Plotaroute (which was what caught my attention) it’s promoted as one of three Corbridge Heritage Trails.
-These are waymarked with a metal cross inscribed ‘CHT’ – a fact lost on me when we did our walk.
+On a day of unbroken sunshine, warm but with a cool breeze, we drove a few miles north to Corbridge, on the River Tyne, to hike its Historic Fortifications Trail which I’ll refer to hereafter as the “HFT”.
+The 9.5-mile route is a hilly, multi-surface circuit between Corbridge and the “military road” (B6318) visiting a number of ancient, fortified structures, one of which is the Roman wall or, more accurately, its “vallum” which runs alongside to the south.
+Although highlighted as the HFT on Plotaroute (which was what caught my attention) it’s promoted as one of three Corbridge heritage trails.
+These trails are way-marked with a metal cross inscribed “CHT” (Corbridge Heritage Trails), a fact that was lost on me when we did our walk.
 More information on the Corbridge Heritage Trails is available here.

-Think of the HFT as a triangle: clockwise, the outward leg is almost entirely uphill; it then slopes gently downhill alongside the military road before turning more steeply downhill, back to Corbridge.
-Despite the long, initial climb, we didn’t find it too taxing and can recommend it wholeheartedly.
-Note that if you’re not wearing reasonably waterproof footwear (unless there’s been a lengthy dry spell) you’re likely to get wet feet when crossing Stagshawbank Burn.
-There’s more about this in the description.
+Think of the HFT as a triangle: clockwise, the outward leg is almost entirely uphill; it then slopes gently downhill, alongside the military road, before turning more steeply downhill, back to Corbridge.
+Despite a long, initial climb, we didn’t find it too taxing and can wholeheartedly recommend it.
+Note that if you’re not wearing reasonably waterproof footwear, unless there’s been a lengthy dry spell you’re likely to get wet feet when crossing Stagshawbank Burn (more about this in the description).

 Stats at a Glance